mtds/mtds.github.io/_posts/2020-01-02-hpc-software-distribution.markdown

 possible the available choices for both tasks.

-**NOTE**: for the sake of simplicity I am only considering GNU/Linux based installations, on _x86_ hardware environments altough some of this methods can be applied on _ARM_ based clusters.
+**NOTE**: for the sake of simplicity I am only considering GNU/Linux based installations, on _x86_ hardware environments altough some of these methods can be applied on _ARM_ based clusters.
 Very specific hardware/software combinations (e.g. _Cray_) are also not considered here.